-The campus newspaper, The Clarion, serves as the voice of Brevard College students.
+The Clarion, the campus newspaper, serves as the voice of Brevard College students.
 The editorial staff and participating students produce interesting, informative, and newsworthy articles and photographs for the College community.

 Curricular and Co-Curricular Traditions

 The College makes a special effort to provide a wide variety of special events for the campus community.